A distinctive education at Manhattan College

 Founded in 1853, Manhattan College offers an exceptional college education that is enriched by Lasallian Catholic values.
-Our celebrated faculty, small classes, and exciting internships prepare our students for a lifetime of achievement in a suburban campus that is located only minutes from midtown Manhattan.
+Our celebrated faculty, small classes, and exciting internships prepare our students for a lifetime of achievement on a suburban campus located only minutes from Midtown Manhattan.

-Today our graduates include top corporate executives, internationally known engineers and scientists, and leading educators, journalists, and lawyers.
-Notable alumni include former mayor of New York City Rudy Giuliani ’65, bestselling author James Patterson ’69, and Eileen Murray ’80, Co-chief Executive Officer and a member of the management committee at Bridgewater Associates CP.
+Our graduates include top corporate executives, internationally known engineers and scientists, and leading educators, journalists, and lawyers.
+Notable alumni include former mayor of New York City Rudy Giuliani ’65; bestselling author James Patterson ’69; Laura Ricciardi ’92, filmmaker and co-director of Netflix’s Making a Murderer; Noreen Krall ’87, Vice President and Chief Litigation Counsel for Apple; and Eileen Murray ’80, Co-chief Executive Officer and a member of the Management Committee at Bridgewater Associates CP.

 New York City: Manhattan College’s classroom

 Just minutes from Midtown Manhattan, the College provides easy access to New York City, known around the world as the center for commerce and the arts.
 Manhattan College Jaspers enjoy the special advantages the College has to offer, including a strong network that links students and alumni to each other through our extensive internship and mentorship programs.

 The Manhattan College internship program is an excellent way to extend classroom learning and explore career interests.
 Internships offer an opportunity to gain professional experience and contacts that can help you stand out in your job search.
 In today’s competitive job market, a degree alone is not enough to secure desired employment.
 Having hands-on, applicable experience is invaluable.